 - The possibility of a Conditional Dismissal pursuant to MCR 2.602 if approved by all parties.
 The parties must be provided a form to effectuate such Conditional Dismissal.

 - Except as provided below, all Summary Proceeding Act cases must be adjourned for seven days after the pretrial is conducted.
 MCL 600.5732.
 Any party who does not appear at the adjourned date will be defaulted.
 Cases need not be adjourned for seven days if:

-a.
-The plaintiff dismisses the complaint, with or without prejudice, and without any conditions, if the defendant was personally served under MCR 2.105(A) and fails to appear, or
+- The plaintiff dismisses the complaint, with or without prejudice, and without any conditions, if defendant was personally served under MCR 2.105(A) and fails to appear, or

-- Consistent with Michigan Supreme Court Administrative Order No. 2020-8, a complainant who files a summary proceeding action before July 25, 2020, under MCR 4.201 for possession of premises for non-payment of rent, must also submit verification indicating whether the property is exempt from the moratorium provided for by the federal Coronavirus Aid, Relief and Economic Security Act (‘CARE Act”).
-The verification shall be made on and with the filing of SCAO approved form https://courts.michigan.gov/Administration/SCAO/Forms/courtforms/dc504.pdf
+- Consistent with Michigan Supreme Court Administrative Order No. 2020-17, as amended on 10/22/20, a plaintiff who who files a summary proceeding action before July 25, 2020, under MCR 4.201 for possession of premises for non-payment of rent, must also submit a verification Regarding CDC Eviction Moratorium Declaration Form (SCAO Form DC 511 Rev. 10/20/20).

 For updated information please consult the Court’s website: www.16thdistrictcourt.com